AgostinoNickl/clipedia/README.md

 ## Requirements

-- Mathematica 13.2 (tested on macOS) for inference of a pre-trained CLIPedia.
+- Mathematica 13.2 (tested on macOS) or 14.2 (tested on Windows PC) for inference of a pre-trained CLIPedia.
 At least 32 GB RAM and a GPU addressable by Mathematica for building a CLIPedia from scratch.
 - ca. 2.5 GB free local storage space to host the repository and run `clipedia_inference.nb` for a demo dataset.
 - ca. 30 GB free local storage to run `clipedia_build.nb` on a small fraction of the Wikipedia dump, which includes hosting the latter (ca. 25 GB).
 - ca. 600-800 GB free local storage to run `clipedia_build.nb` on the full Wikipedia dump.